k2view-academy/K2View-Academy/articles/26_fabric_security_iam/15_user_IAM_SAML_Okta_setup.md

 #### Setup Configuration Settings

 7. Assign users or groups to the application, via the *Assignments* tab, by using the **'Assign'** button.
-Assigning groups will assign the users associated with the groups.
+Assigning groups assigns the users associated with those groups.

    <table><tbody><tr>    <td>    <img src="images/15_okta5_assignments.png">    </td></tr></tbody></table>

 8. Complete the SAML SSO configuration, via the *Sign On* tab, by clicking on **'Edit'** and filling in the relevant fields.
-Once done - click **'Save'**.
+Once done, click **'Save'**.

    - **groups** - at the select list choose "*Matches regex*" and fill ".*" in the form field.

    - **Encryption Certificate** - browse to the public key certificate used to encrypt the SAML assertion, as exported from Fabric.
 Then click on '**Upload**'.
 Read [here](/articles/26_fabric_security/13_user_IAM_configuration.md#saml-configuration) more about the Fabric certificate file.

-   - **ACS URL** - as provided by Fabric team.
-It should be similar to this pattern: "https://\<fabric-external-domain-name>:\<port>/api/authenticate".
+   - **ACS URL** - as provided by the Fabric team.
+It should resemble the following pattern: "https://\<fabric-external-domain-name>:\<port>/api/authenticate".

    - **Audience URI (SP Entity ID)** - the intended audience of the SAML assertion.
 This is the Fabric **Entity ID**.
 It should be similar to this pattern: "https://\<fabric-external-domain-name>".